 Which one are you: overcommitted or overpromised?

-In Leadership Advice, Stress, Time Management
+In Leadership Advice, Time Management, Work Stress

 Which One Are You: Overcommitted or OverpromisedMost people think that time management issues stem from being overcommitted, but that is not always true.
 If you are overwhelmed and becoming undone by your current pace, it might be helpful to determine if you are overcommitted or if you are instead overpromised.